 Best for: traction Alopecia, hair loss due to heat or chemical damage

 This growth formulation contains the following oils which help to nourish the hair follicles and stimulate hair growth: 100% Pure Jamaican Black Castor Oil, Extra Virgin Coconut Oil, Wheat Germ Oil, Lemon Oil, Lavender Oil, and Pimento Oil.

 Best for: traction Alopecia, hair loss due to heat or chemical damage, Androgenic Alopecia (particularly a receding hairline)

 Rosemary has been found to stimulate hair growth as effectively as Minoxidil.
 Jamaican Black Castor Oil is well-known for its hair growing capabilities.
 They are combined in this effective formulation that comes in an applicator bottle.

 Have you ever used a derma roller?
 Tell us about your experience in the comments.
-For more on Jamaican Black Castor Oil click here.
+You can learn more about the benefits of Jamaican Black Castor Oil here.